Peaks: Mt. Bross and Mt. Lincoln, Mosquito Range

 We skied to around 12,900‘ near the first road switchback heading up Lincoln.
 The skins went back on for the ascent of Lincoln‘s east ridge, the hike really went pretty quickly as we were only looking at 1,300‘ elevation gain.

 For educational purposes, Carl decided to dig a pit just below the summit.
 We were on a leeward aspect and wanted a look at the layers just be on the safe side.
 Carl found good cohesion nearly throughout, with the exception of a small faceted layer that we dismissed as too insignificant to cause problems.
 With that we hopped up onto the summit at 2:30pm and faced a rather intense onslaught of wind and ice.

 I went and took a look over the entrance of the Russian, it appeared to have some coverage but it was likely too little to warrant a safe ski.
 As Bill pointed out earlier, the couloir was bare two weeks previous so what appeared to be decent snow coverage was more likely just a thin dusting.
 Maybe if we get more snow…

-All in all we spent less than 10 minutes on the summit, Mark dropped in a little left of the summit cornice and rode a line to the north.
+All in all we spent less than 10 minutes on the summit, Marc dropped in a little left of the summit cornice and rode a line to the north.
 Carl and I poled off the cornice and enjoyed decent snow for the first couple hundred feet.